zhentaoshi/Boosted_HP_filter/README.md

 This is an accompanying repository for the paper:

-Peter Phillips and Zhentao Shi (2018): "Boosting the Hodrick-Prescott Filter" (to provide the arxiv link)
+Peter Phillips and Zhentao Shi (2018): "[Boosting the Hodrick-Prescott Filter](https://arxiv.org/abs/1905.00175)"

 We offer two R script files.